TODAY’S UPDATE: April 13, 2021

 To extend a tourist visa, do I need to visit the immigration office in person?
 I do not want to go to crowded areas at risk of getting infected?

-Yes, there have been no changes regarding the visa extension application whether it is your first time to extend or the second time to extend using the embassy letter.
+Yes, there have been no changes regarding the visa extension application whether it is your first time to extend or the second time to extend.
 The application is still done in person.
 Although, immigration offices are practicing different measures such as social distancing and disinfecting the area to make sure that the applicants are not at risk of contracting the COVID-19.
-It is also good to note that immigration officers are also at risk of contracting the virus but it is the parliament and high ranking officials that have the power to grant visa amnesty.

 Is it required by law to wear a face mask?

-The emergency decree that came into effect on March 26 recommends everyone to wear a face mask when you are outside of your residence.
+The emergency decree that came into effect recommends everyone wear a face mask when they are outside of their residence.
 However, some provinces such as Phuket has their own rule and you will be subject to a penalty.
 In Bangkok, commuters are required to wear a face mask when using public transportation.

 Should I carry my passport at all times?

 Yes.
-If you are a foreigner and you will be out of your residence or hotel, you need to carry your passport especially right now that there are random checks to check the visa validity, and also if you are outside of your residence during the curfew hours from 10 pm to 4 am.
+If you are a foreigner and you will be out of your residence or hotel, you need to carry your passport especially right now that there are random checks to check the visa validity.
 It is also good to know that there are banks that would not allow you to enter the premises if you have traveled recently abroad, so it is best to have your passport with you at all times.

-I am aware of the travel ban for foreigners entering Thailand, is there special consideration for those traveling with my Thai family or visiting my Thai family?
+I am aware of the entry requirements for foreigners entering Thailand, is there special consideration for those traveling with my Thai family or visiting my Thai family?

 I have a Non-Immigrant B visa and work permit expiring on April 24, due to my country’s travel restriction I cannot return to Thailand to renew it.
 What are my options?

 If your country does not allow you to travel to Thailand, I regret to inform you that there is nothing you are able to do.
 It is not possible to renew it while you are outside Thailand and it also not possible to renew at the Thai embassy in your country.
-Should your visa and work permit expire while you are outside Thailand and the travel restrictions are lifted, you need to apply for a new non-immigrant B visa for you to enter Thailand and after you have entered Thailand, you can apply for a new work permit.
+Should your visa and work permit expire while you are outside Thailand, you need to apply for a new non-immigrant B visa for you to enter Thailand and after you have entered Thailand, you can apply for a new work permit.

-When do I need the embassy letter for visa extension?
+When do I need the embassy letter for COVID-19 visa extension?

 I am looking for flights from Laos to Europe and this requires me to transit in Thailand.
 There are multiple different articles including the one on Thai Airways stating that a Health Certificate is required for transiting passengers.

-According to Thai Airways, yes, incoming passengers including transiting passengers are required to present a COVID-19 health certificate and health insurance.
+As of writing, international passengers including transiting passengers are required to present a COVID-19 health certificate.
 If you are affected by this travel requirement, you may opt to postpone your travel or you may opt to book a flight that will not transit through Thailand.
 For the latest update, it is best to contact your airline.

 I am a US citizen traveling from the US to Thailand via Hong Kong, am I subject to mandatory quarantine?

 Since the visa on arrival has been canceled, you are required to secure a tourist visa prior to your trip to Thailand.
-You need to obtain the Thai visa from the nearest Thai embassy or location in your country of residence or nationality subject to consular fees and regulations of the said Thai embassy or consulate.
+You need to obtain the 60-day Thai tourist visa from the nearest Thai embassy or location in your country of residence or nationality subject to consular fees and regulations of the said Thai embassy or consulate.
+You also need to obtain the Certificate of Entry or COE, purchase a COVID 19 insurance, book an ASQ Hotel for the 10-day quarantine and obtain a COVID 19 medical certificate.

 I’m a French national.
 I have taken 60 days tourist visa, which is ending soon, but due to COVID-19, I am kind of reluctant to travel back to France, is there any way that I can extend my visa for another 30 days?